JasminDreasond/tiny-timezone-example/README.md

 # tiny-timezone-example
-Using the momentjs timezone on your apps
+Using the Momentjs timezone on your apps or servers

 ## Configs